leikoilja/ha-google-home/README.md

 ### ARM Docker Container Dependencies Workaround

-If you are installing this integration on an ARM based device (Like Raspberry Pi, Synology, etc), you may need to do the following if you get this error:
+If you are installing this integration on an ARM based device (Like Raspberry Pi, Synology, etc.), you may need to do the following if you get this error:

 ```
 ERROR: Cannot install glocaltokens==0.3.1